jeremyosborne/llogger/README.md

 This is yet another logger for nodejs.
-I departed from my previous experience with loggers and used html tag names as names for the logger methods, attempting to keep the semantics of the names intact.
+I departed from my previous experience with loggers and used html tag names as names for the logger methods, attempting to keep the semantics of the names intact, but with a markdown like flavor.

 The itches that this logger scratches for me: